-From inception through June 30, 2013, we have incurred \$77.0 million in research and development expenses.
+From inception through September 30, 2013, we have incurred \$85.7 million in research and development expenses.
 We plan to increase our research and development expenses for the foreseeable future as we continue the development of our Lenti-D and LentiGlobin product candidates and conduct research and development activities under our strategic collaboration with Celgene.
-Our current planned research and development activities include the following:
+Our research and development activities include the following:

-- We plan to initiate during late 2013 a Phase II/III clinical study to examine the feasibility, safety and efficacy of our Lenti-D product candidate. - We have initiated a Phase I/II clinical study in France to study the feasibility, safety and efficacy of our LentiGlobin product candidate in subjects with β-thalassemia major and SCD. - We plan to initiate during mid-2013 a Phase I/II clinical study in the United States to study the feasibility, safety and efficacy of our LentiGlobin product candidate in subjects with β-thalassemia major. - We will continue to manufacture clinical study materials in support of our clinical studies.
+- We have initiated a Phase II/III clinical study to examine the feasibility, safety and efficacy of our Lenti-D product candidate in the treatment of CCALD.
+In October 2013, we announced that the first subject had been treated in this study. - We have initiated a Phase I/II clinical study in France to study the feasibility, safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with β-thalassemia major and severe SCD. - We have initiated a Phase I/II clinical study in the United States to study the feasibility, safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with β-thalassemia major. - We will continue to manufacture clinical study materials in support of our clinical studies.